Synthetic-BioSystems-Lab/lab-protocols/Electroporation_Transformation.md

    - Return the cuvette to ice for a few minutes while you prepare the electroporation station.

 5. **Move to electroporation station**
-   - Bring cuvettes, SOC medium, P1000 pipette, and waste container to the electroporator.
+   - Bring cuvettes, LB medium, P1000 pipette, and waste container to the electroporator.
-   - Set the electroporator to 2.5 kV, 200 Ω (or your lab’s standard electroporation settings).
+   - Set the electroporator to 2.5 kV, 200 Ω (should be the lab’s standard electroporation settings).

 6. **Electroporation**
-   - Remove one cuvette from ice, wipe the outside dry to prevent arcing.
+   - Remove one cuvette from ice(or store them in fridge until needed), wipe the outside dry to prevent arcing.
    - Place the cuvette in the electroporator.
-   - Press the two pulse buttons simultaneously and hold until you hear/see the pulse complete.
+   - Press the pulse button.
    - Confirm that a time constant is displayed; values in the 4–6 ms range are typical.

    **Note on arcing:**
    If you see a bright flash and hear a loud pop, the sample has arced, usually due to excess salt.
-The cells in that cuvette are likely nonviable.
-If you have remaining electrocompetent cells, you can re-wash them with ice-cold sterile water and repeat the preparation; otherwise, you may need to start over.
+The cells in that cuvette are now dead.

 7. **Immediate recovery**
    - Immediately after the pulse, remove the cuvette from the electroporator.
-   - Add 900 µL of room-temperature SOC directly into the cuvette.
+   - Add 900 µL of room-temperature LB directly into the cuvette.
    - Gently pipette up and down to resuspend the cells; transfer the suspension to a sterile culture tube or microcentrifuge tube.
-   - Keep the recovered culture at room temperature (do not return to ice).

-8. **Repeat for additional samples**
-   - If performing multiple electroporations, repeat steps 6–7 for each cuvette.
-   - Leave each culture in SOC at room temperature before the outgrowth step (e.g., shaking at 37°C for 1 hour, if that is your standard practice).

----

-## Notes

-- Minimize the total volume added to the cuvette (cells + DNA) to maintain efficient pulsing and reduce the risk of arcing.
-- Ensure all solutions contacting the cells (especially DNA) are low-salt.
-- Always handle cuvettes gently and keep them cold before pulsing; work quickly but without rushing.
-- Adjust electroporator settings (voltage, resistance, cuvette size) to match your instrument and organism if they differ from the values listed here.
+   - Transfer the recovered culture to incubator shaking at 37°C for 1 hour.
+Then plate or do an overnight with appropriate antibiotics.